Mir Ahmed Nasrallah Thattvi

-Mir Ahmed Nasrallah Thattvi (d.1588) was born in Thatta, Sindh.
-He was among the well respected and well traveled Muslim scholars at the court of Mughal Emperor Akbar.
+Mir Ahmed Nasrallah Thattvi (died 1588) was born in Thatta, Sindh.
+He was among the renowned and widely traveled Muslim scholars at the court of Mughal Emperor Akbar.
 He was the son of a Qazi (Kazi) in Thatta.
 During his early life he was in a devoted pursuit of higher education and spiritual improvement, he traveled as a young man both to important centers of learning, particularly in Safavid Iran, and the Ottoman ruled cities of Mecca, Medina, and Jerusalem.
 He is known to have spoken four languages: Sindhi, Turkish, Persian, Arabic.

 Upon his return to the Mughal realm he was received favorably by Akbar.
 When the Mughal Emperor commissioned a group of scholars to compose a work on the first 1000 years of Islam, Tattavi emerged as the chief author of the work.
 The work was entitled Tarih-i Alfi.
 His main contributions to the works was the chapters beginning from the 36th year after the death of the Islamic prophet Muhammad to the time of Ghazan (d.704 AH/1304 AD).
 However, Tattavi never saw the work completed he died in (996 AH/1588 AD) upon the emergence of prince Jahangir.
-Among his students included the future Mughal Subedar of Sindh, Amir Khan I.
+Among his students was the future Mughal Subedar of Sindh, Amir Khan I.